Aegean and Western Turkey sclerophyllous and mixed forests

 The Aegean and Western Turkey sclerophyllous and mixed forests is an ecoregion in the lands around the Aegean Sea.
-The ecoregion covers most of mainland Greece, the Greek Aegean Islands (except for Crete), the western coast of Turkey, the southern Vardar river valley in North Macedonia, the southern Struma river valley at the extreme south-western corner of Bulgaria.
+The ecoregion covers most of mainland Greece, the Aegean Islands (except for Crete), the western coast of Turkey, the southern Vardar river valley in North Macedonia, the southern Struma river valley at the extreme south-western corner of Bulgaria, as well as Greece's Heptanese Islands in the Ionian Sea.

 The ecoregion has a Mediterranean climate, and is in the Mediterranean forests, woodlands, and scrub biome.

+Climate

 Flora

 The predominant plant communities are maquis, low shrublands, and pine forests.

 Maquis is woody shrubland characterized by low trees, shrubs, and herbaceous plants.
 Maquis species include strawberry tree (Arbutus unedo), Arbutus andrachne, sweet bay (Laurus nobilis), olive (Olea europaea), carob (Ceratonia siliqua), Erica arborea, and Spartium junceum.
 Maquis includes many aromatic plants, particularly species in the mint family (Lamiaceae).